extremenetworks/ipfabric-docs/docs/source/_includes/solutions/dcfabric/add_multihomed_endpoint_and_gw.rst

    *mac_group_id*                    MAC group ID <NUMBER:1,500>.
 Only applicable if switchport_mode is access.

                                      Type: ``array``
-   *vni*                             Specify single or range of VNI <NUMBER:1-16777215> mappings for VLANs, for example 10 or 10-15 or 10,12,13-15.
-When using ranges, the number of values in a VLAN ID range must correspond to the number of values in a VNI range.

-                                     Type: ``string``
    *ve_ip*                           Single or list of IPv4/IPv6 addresses to be configured on the VE.
 IPv4/subnet-length or IPv6/prefix-length, for example 10.0.0.10/22, 30.0.0.10/22.

                                      Type: ``array``